phkaeser/wlmaker/doc/ROADMAP.md

   * [done] Make it compile for wlroots 0.19, and update tests accordingly.
   * [done] Add Debian Forky as tested distribution, and update from Bookworm to Trixie.
   * [done] Add `pointer-position` experimental protocol, and a `wlmeyes` app.
+  * Embed version and have a `--version` argument to print out.

 ## [0.6](https://github.com/phkaeser/wlmaker/releases/tag/v0.6)